WoozChucky/azure-pipelines-agent/README.md

 ## Deployment

-The Azure Pipeliens agent can be deployed in Docker using either `docker run` or `docker compose` or in Kubernetes using Helm (recommended).
+The Azure Pipelines agent can be deployed in Docker using either `docker run` or `docker compose` or in Kubernetes using Helm (recommended).

 #### Deployment in `docker`